-Hemp oil extract is an oil derived from the stalks and seeds of the industrial hemp plant.
-This oil can be used for a variety of purposes and can be consumed as a wellness supplement for the cannabinoids, phytocannabinoids, Cannabidiol (CBD) and more.
+Hemp extract is an oil derived from the stalks and seeds of the industrial hemp plant.
+This oil can be used for a variety of purposes, the most popular being consumed as a wellness supplement for the cannabinoids, phytocannabinoids, Cannabidiol (CBD) and more.
 Before we talk about what it can be used for though, lets talk about some common misconceptions.

 Common Hemp Misconceptions